manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 (for server side).
 Windows supports it from some build of Windows 10.
 Anothers (FreeBSD, MacOS) also in game.

-For Linux system check variable ``/proc/sys/net/ipv4/tcp_fastopen`` and ensure that bit 1 (which manages server side of TFO) is set (i.e. value is 2 or 3).
-Remote clients, in turn, must have bit 0 to be set on their side, but this is common default.
+For Linux system daemon checks variable ``/proc/sys/net/ipv4/tcp_fastopen`` and behaves according to it.
+Bit 0 manages client side, bit 1 rules listeners.
+By default system has this param set to 1, i.e. clients enabled, listeners disabled.

 .. _log: